hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 To enable the modified interface, you need the "chrome" folder and the "user.js" file (be careful with this file - it makes a "permanent" change to the program settings = to undo the changes, it is not enough to delete it, but you have to manually edit the preferences in "about:config".
-The way to avoid this manual modification is to backup the file "prefs.js") to copy it to your Firefox profile
+The way to avoid this manual modification is to backup the file "prefs.js") copy into your Firefox profile

 -Firefox installers can be extracted by WinRar and then used without installation.
 Profiles can be created and run via firefox.exe -p